hozlucas28/Portfolio/JS/README.md

 # JS Folder
-Several scripts for .html files of My Web Page.
+Folder with scripts for .html files.